OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Checking the Associated Domains

-Universal links require the developer to add the Associated Domains entitlement and include in it a list of the domains that the app supports (no more than about 20 to 30 domains).
+Universal links require the developer to add the Associated Domains entitlement and include in it a list of the domains that the app supports.

 In Xcode, go to the "Capabilities" tab and search for "Associated Domains".
 You can also inspect the `.entitlements` file looking for `com.apple.developer.associated-domains`.
 Each of the domains must be prefixed with `applinks:`, such as `applinks:www.mywebsite.com`.